vijaybalebail/JDBC-connections/Oracle19_URL.md

 ### Previous versions

-This fetch size could however be set at the driver level or with the application code to improve performance.
+This fetch size could  be set at the driver level or with the application code to improve performance.

-The methods  to set at Driver level by setting the property defaultRowPrefetch
+The methods  to set at Driver level by setting the property defaultRowPrefetch are
 1. This parameter could be set in ojdbc.properties (18c and higher)
 2. Pass as parameters at run time. (until 12.2.)  .(e.g. java -Doracle.jdbc.defaultRowPrefetch='1000 '   JDBCTest )